mauserzjeh/pingo/README.md

 | Gzip                 | Turns on the gzip processing of the response                                        |
 | OverWriteHeaders     | Headers set in the request will overwrite existing client headers                   |
 | OverWriteQueryParams | Query parameters set in the request will overwrite existing client query parameters |
+| CustomError          | Tries to unmarshal error response into a custom object

 ## Error handling
 ```go